FauthD/waf/README.md

 ## Reqirements

-- Python 3.10 (older not tested)
+- Python 3.10 (other not tested)
 - Python modules see requirements.txt
-- User must be member of groups: syslog, dialout and plugdev
+- User must be member of groups: syslog, gpio, dialout and plugdev
   - syslog is required to access the logfile (/var/log/waf.log)
+  - gpio is only required to access true GPIO bases status led (not needed for IRMP)
   - dialout and plugdev to access devices
 - Lirc, IRMP devices (you can choose)
 - For NeoPixel support you need a RP2040 based IRMP with my firmware.